Suzuki Kisaburō

-Suzuki Kisaburō (鈴木 喜三郎) was a statesman, politician, judge, prosecutor, educator and cabinet minister in Taishō and early Shōwa period Japan.
+Suzuki Kisaburō (鈴木 喜三郎) was a Japanese politician, judge, prosecutor and educator who was Minister of Justice from 1931 to 1932 and Minister of Home Affairs in 1932.

 Early life and education

 Suzuki was born Kawashima Kisaburō in what is now part of the city of Kawasaki, Kanagawa.
 A younger son, he was adopted at an early age by Suzuki Jiko, a Buddhist prelate in Kawasaki, and received the Suzuki surname.